 The buttstock is my favorite: the Magpul CTR stock.
 The Magpul is fully adjustable, feels very good when the rifle is mounted, and is designed in such a way as to prevent any inadvertent adjustment of the length.

 The LAR-15 Elite Comp ships with only one magazine.
-I would expect at least two magazines at this price point.
+I would expect at least two magazines at this price point, but fortunately new magazines are relatively inexpensive.
+You can pick up Magpul PMAGs for less than $15 for example.

 MSRP is listed at $1470, and advertised prices start very close to this number.
 Dealers are accepting orders now, and the Elite Comp is due to ship in the third quarter of 2008.